alizraksi/sorva/README.md

 SORVA (Significance Of Rare VAriants)
 =====================================
 SORVA is a stand-alone program for querying the SORVA database and calculating the significance of your NGS sequencing findings.
+The web-based version can be found at https://sorva.genome.ucla.edu and is highly recommended for most applications.
+This stand-alone version is recommended for bulk queries, e.g. calculating statistics for every gene.

 The SORVA dataset contains calculations on the number of individuals who have a rare variant in a given gene for numerous filtering threshold scenarios, which may be used for calculating the significance of an observed rare variant being causal for disease.
 Run SORVA to answer the question: How often do individuals carry a mutation in a given gene?
 You can specify the type of variant, e.g. only count an individual if they are homozygous for a loss-of-function variant, after filtering out common variants with a minor allele frequency >= 5%, by specifying options while running the script.